nikolaosmparoutis/Django-REST-Framework/README.md

 # Django-REST-Framework
-Django REST Framework mini project Online Courses with students,courses, tokken authentication, permissions and ordering the students.
+mini project for Online Courses with students,courses, tokken authentication, permissions and ordering in students.